blockmatic-icebox/powerstack/apps/mutations/README.md

 ### 🔐 Authentication

 The project includes built-in authentication using [Fastify](https://www.fastify.io/), [Passport](http://www.passportjs.org/), and [bcryptjs](https://www.npmjs.com/package/bcryptjs).
 You can easily integrate your preferred authentication provider or extend the current implementation to suit your needs.

-### 🗃️ Migration

-Effortlessly manage your database schema using [Prisma migrations](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate).
-This boilerplate includes scripts for running, resetting, and deploying migrations, ensuring that your database schema remains in sync with your code.

 ### 🛠️ Others
 - [Pino](https://getpino.io/) for logging 📝